April 12, 2017

 *Catch-and-release angling: A review with guidelines for the proper fish handling practices, S.J.Casselman, Ontario Ministry of Natural Resources, July 2005,This is a nice review of multiple studies regarding fish mortality from multiple factors.

-I stock several styles of landing net bags including traditional knotted bags of both cotton and soft nylon, as well as the more modern catch and release bags of either soft woven nylon or "rubber".
+I stock several styles of landing net bags including traditional knotted bags of soft nylon, as well as the more modern catch and release bags of either soft woven nylon or "rubber".
 For a landing net that is mainly for display, a traditional bag looks very handsome.
 The black woven nylon is very "fish friendly" and looks good when hung on the wall as well.

 I personally find the "rubber" bags less attractive and some what cumbersome to carry.
 I find they work well in the larger hoops and I have them available for nets starting with a hoop of 42 inches circumference.